kubernetes-sigs/scheduler-plugins/pkg/mypriorityoptimizer/README.md

 To test the plugin two different approaches have been made:

-1) (Intitial) Workload Generator: A script that can generate an initial workload on a KWOK cluster running the scheduler with the plugin.
+1) Workload Once Generator: A script that can generate an initial workload on a KWOK cluster running the scheduler with the plugin.
-2) 'Live' Cluster Simulator: A script that can simulate a live cluster with fluctuating workloads using the scheduler with the plugin.
+2) Trace Replayer: A script that can simulate a live cluster with fluctuating workloads using the scheduler with the plugin.

 The first approach is used for evaluating the optimization capabilities of the plugin under different workloads and cluster sizes, while the second approach is used for testing the plugin under more realistic conditions with fluctuating workloads and the different optimization modes (all synch/asynch).

-### (Initial) Workload Generator
+### Workload Once Generator

 For evaluating the plugin, we first run the default scheduler (deterministically) to find 100 seeds where not all pods are running.
 Hereafter, we run the default scheduler (as-is) and the scheduler with the MyPriorityOptimizer plugin on these seeds.

-The script for generating the initial workload and running the tests is `bootstrap/content/scripts/kwok/test_generator.py`.
+The script for generating the initial workload and running the tests is `scripts/kwok_workload_once/kwok_workload_once.py`.
 The script can be setup by reading settings from three types of sources, with later ones overriding earlier ones:

 1) a workload configuration file
 2) a test job file